Join A Secret Italy

 The Perfect Veneto & Venice Itinerary

-Visiting Venice and want to explore a little of the wonderful Veneto region in which Venice is located?
-Then our Veneto & Venice Itinerary is just what you need.
-You'll discover scenery that will leave you speechless, see little towns considered to be some of the loveliest in Italy and of course you'll eat and drink and be very merry too :-)
+Love Venice?
+You’ll adore what’s nearby!
+Our itinerary takes you beyond the city to the Veneto’s stunning countryside and historic towns.
+You'll discover scenery that will leave you speechless, see little towns considered to be some of the loveliest in Italy, and of course you'll eat and drink and be very merry too.

-You'll need a car to do the entire itinerary.
-I'd recommend booking before you leave with someone like Discover Car Hire - the rates are normally better when you book in advance.
-Veneto is the best place in Italy to drive - there are wide modern roads between all the towns and people in the Veneto drive very well... by Italian standards.
+You'll need a car to complete the entire itinerary.
+I'd recommend booking before you leave with someone like Discover Car Hire—the rates are normally better when you book in advance.
+Veneto is the best place in Italy to drive; there are wide modern roads between all the towns, and people in Veneto drive very well... by Italian standards.

-Should you really not want to drive you can still do most of the itinerary by train, with the exception of the Dolomites region and towns like Asolo, Marostica and Breganze.
-Another option is to take a tour from Venice that includes towns like Asolo - here are the details.
+Should you really not want to drive, you can still do most of the itinerary by train, with the exception of the Dolomites region and small country towns.
+Another option is to take the tour from Venice that includes towns like Asolo; here are the details.

 Day 1 to Day 4